espressomd/espresso/doc/sphinx/lb.rst

 these nodes with densities ranging from 1.1 to 1.4.
-You can set either a value that matches the length of the slice (which sets each node individually), or a single value that will be copied to every node (e.g. a scalar for density, or an array of length 3 for the velociy).
+You can set either a value that matches the length of the slice (which sets each node individually), or a single value that will be copied to every node (e.g. a scalar for density, or an array of length 3 for the velocity).

 .. _Output for visualization: